About the Museum

 With regard to education, the Museum’s workshops, tours, and activities can contribute to sustainable development and improve the quality of life for people.
 This year, they include biomimetic guided tours in the vicinity of the Museum, creative sessions dealing with the colors of the Earth, workshops focusing on Jeff Koons’s Puppy and Yoko Ono’s Wish Tree for Bilbao, and a number of lectures and seminars.
 In addition to green routes to get to know some of the works in the Collection independently and reflect at the same time on environmental sustainability.

-On June 14 and 15, as part of the EHU/UPV Summer Courses, the Guggenheim Bilbao Museum is organizing an international symposium focused on environmental sustainability.
+On June 14 and 15, as part of the EHU/UPV Summer Courses, the Guggenheim Bilbao Museum organized an international symposium focused on environmental sustainability.

 Three exhibitions and two of the public programs organized by the Museum in 2022 made reference to climate change and environmental sustainability.